prdn/zmq-omdp/README.md

 #### `omdp.Worker(socket_str, service_name)`

-Workers receive `"request"` events that contain 2 arguments.
+Worker receives `"request"` events that contain 2 arguments:

-* `data` - this is the value sent by a client for this request
+* `data` - value sent by a client for this request.
-* `response` - this is a writable stream to send data to the client
+* `reply` - extended writable stream to send data to the client.

-Take note: due to the framing protocol of `zmq` only the data supplied to `response.end(data)` will be given to the client's final callback.
+`reply` writable stream exposes also following methods:

+* `write` - sends partial data to the client (triggers partial callback).
+It is used internally to implement writable streams.
+* `end` - sends last data to the client (triggers final callback) and completes/closes current request.
+Use this method for single-reply requests.
+* `heartbeat` - forces sending heartbeat to the broker and client
+* `active` - returns (boolean) the status of the request.
+A request becomes inactive when the worker disconnects from the broker or it is discarded by the client or the client disconnects from the broker.
+This is useful for long running tasks and Worker can monitor whether or not continue processing a request.
+* `closed` - returns (boolean) if the request has been closed, so the worker cannot push more data to the client.

 ````
-worker.on('request', function (data, response) {
+worker.on('request', function(data, reply) {
-  fs.createReadStream(data).pipe(response);
+  fs.createReadStream(data).pipe(reply);
 });

+// or
+worker.on('request', function(data, reply) {
+	for (var i = 0; i < 1000; i++) {
+	  res.write('PARTIAL DATA ' + i);
+	}
+	res.end('FINAL DATA');
+});
 ````

+Take note: due to the framing protocol of `zmq` only the data supplied to `response.end(data)` will be given to the client's final callback.

 #### `omdp.Client(socket_str)`